Students will learn to explain the process by which underground rock formations grow.

 The crystalline structure of speleothems can be very porous.
 This can be a problem if people touch them.
 The natural oils in our skin will rub onto the formation leaving a light coating of oil.
 While one touch has minimal effect, many deposits of oil over time prevent any further growth.
 When calcium solution runs over the formation it normally leaves a layer of calcite behind.
 However, the human oils create a coating that the calcite cannot cling to.
 In a sense, the formation is now dead.
 We can see this same effect when washing a car that is waxed – the water beads up and runs off.
 Whereas, when washing a car that is not waxed, water tends to cling to the car.
 It is very important that people do not touch any surface in a cavern.
 (See the People & Caverns “Conservation” lesson plan for an activity related to this subject)

-All of the Sierra Nevada Recreation Corporation caverns (Boyden, Moaning, California and Black Chasm) are profusely decorated with aragonite and calcite speleothems.
+All of the Sierra Nevada Recreation Corporation caverns (Moaning Cavern and California Cavern) are profusely decorated with aragonite and calcite speleothems.

 A crystal growing experiment can be a great demonstration of how speleothems grow.
 Included in this lesson plan is an experiment that can be adapted for the K – 4 grade levels.
 In addition, students can do a simple sugar crystal growing experiment, or grow popcorn rock (kits are sold in our Nature Gift Shops).